synzen/MonitoRSS/README.md

 3. Copy the redirect URI you just added and set it as `BACKEND_API_REDDIT_REDIRECT_URI` in your `.env.prod` file.
 4. Copy the Reddit application's client ID (under "web app" label) and set it as `BACKEND_API_REDDIT_CLIENT_ID` in your `.env.prod` file.
 5. Copy the Reddit application's secret and set it as `BACKEND_API_REDDIT_CLIENT_SECRET` in your `.env.prod` file.
-6. Generate a 64-digit hexadecimal string and set it as `BACKEND_API_ENCRYPTION_KEY_HEX` in your `.env.prod` file.
+6. Generate a random 64-digit hexadecimal string and set it as `BACKEND_API_ENCRYPTION_KEY_HEX` in your `.env.prod` file.
 One option is to use an online generator such as [this one](https://www.browserling.com/tools/random-hex).

 #### Updating